Check out my latest Eugene Daily News Weather Or Not column Just When You Think You’ve Found “Waldo” He Moved.

 - A Blue-Green Algae health advisory remains in effect for Howard Bay (sometimes called Howards Bay or Howard’s Bay) in Upper Klamath Lake ONLY.
 People should avoid swallowing water while swimming or inhaling water droplets as a result of high-speed water activities, such as water skiing or power boating, in areas where blooms are identified.
 Although toxins are not absorbed through the skin, people who have skin sensitivities may experience a puffy, red rash at the affected area.

 Forecast for the Southern and lower Mid Willamette Valley including Eugene-Springfield and Albany-Corvallis:

-- Mostly cloudy with areas of fog Monday AM, sunny and a bit warmer in the afternoon, then partly cloudy with patchy fog late Monday night.
+- Partly cloudy and a bit cooler Monday, mostly clear in the evening, then mostly cloudy late Monday night.

-- Then rain likely (60%) and a bit cooler Friday.
+- Then mostly cloudy and a bit cooler with a (40%) chance of showers Friday.

 Forecast for Roseburg:

-- Mostly cloudy with a slight (20%) chance of rain and a bit cooler Thursday, then rain likely (60%) Thursday night and Friday.
+- Partly cloudy and a bit cooler Tuesday and in the evening, mostly cloudy with a slight (20%) chance of showers and a bit cooler late Tuesday night through Friday.